Install

 Built by search and topic experts

 4LeftWing is a specialized search engine for Left Wing Politics.
 We combine multiple indexes, ranking algorithms, and purpose-built AI to surface policy papers, movement resources, news, and products that matter to activists, researchers, and progressive communities.
 Use the home page to explore curated searches, read guides, and access tools designed for left wing topics.
+Part of the 4SEARCH network of topic specific search engines.

 1.